-wWw - To access the Nottingham Speakers’ Corner website, please click here.
+wWw - To access the Nottingham Speakers’ Corner website (which is currently under construction), please click here.

 Following eight months of consultation and development and with the wholehearted and active support of Nottingham City Council and other key partners, SCT’s first UK project was launched in Nottingham on 22 February 2008.

 Nottingham was chosen for SCT’s pilot partly because of its status as a major city with a celebrated freethinking tradition but not least because of the rich diversityof its communities which, from the days of the legendary Robin Hood, have played an important part in the campaigns for individual freedom and social justice.

 SCT consulted extensively throughout the summer and autumn of 2007 with key representatives of Nottingham’s public, private and voluntary sectors.
 On 2 October, the public had their first chance to have a say about SCT’s plans at a ‘Coffee House Challenge’ meeting organised by the Royal Society of Arts at Starbucks in Clumber Street.

 The RSA’s Coffee House Challenge, co-sponsored by Starbucks and T-Mobile, is designed to bring local people together over coffee to talk about the community issues they care about.
 The Clumber Street event was a great success with an impressive attendance of Nottingham people of all ages and backgrounds, a great deal of enthusiasm for the Speakers’ Corner project and several original ideas on how to take it forward.

 There was broad consensus about the need to provide opportunities for people to exchange ideas and opinions about anything from global warming to the most local of issues – and to create new platforms, particularly for those who have had little opportunity in the past to speak or be heard.

 There was agreement too about the project’s potential to provide both an important community focus and a new image for Nottingham.
 When asked what it would take to get people involved in the project itself, a fairly typical response was “just ask!”